dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby-react-and-webtask.markdown

 ## Create a basic Gatsby starter project

-Now the CLI is installed, lets create a new project from the starter blog.
+Now the CLI is installed, let's create a new project from the starter blog.

 ```bash
 gatsby new auth0-gatsby-blog https://github.com/gatsbyjs/gatsby-starter-blog